cloverdx/cloverdx-server-docker/README.md

 By default, the ports exposed by the container (8080, 8686, 8687) do not use SSL.
 To secure them via SSL, additional configuration is needed:

-## HTTP(S) port
+## HTTPS

+To enable HTTPS:

+1. place the keystore in ``conf/serverKS.jks`` file in the mounted volume
-To enable HTTPS, modify the file ``conf/https-conf.xml`` in the mounted volume, place the keystore in the mounted volume and export the HTTPS port (8443 be default).
-See ``conf/https-conf.xml`` in *Tomcat Configuration* section above for more details.
+1. modify the file ``conf/https-conf.xml`` in the mounted volume - uncomment the ``<Connector>...`` XML element and update the configuration as a standard Tomcat 9 HTTPS connector (see [documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html)).
+1. publish the HTTPS port (8443 be default) when running the container (e.g. ``docker run -p 8443:8443 ...``)
+1. we recommend to not publish the unsecured HTTP port (8080 by default) in case HTTPS is enabled.

-## JMX ports
+## JMX over SSL

+To enable JMX monitoring over SSL:

+1. place the keystore in ``conf/serverKS.jks`` file in the mounted volume
-To enable JMX monitoring over SSL, modify the file ``conf/jmx-conf.properties`` in the mounted volume and place the keystore in the mounted volume.
-See ``conf/jmx-conf.properties`` in *Tomcat Configuration* section above for more details.
+1. modify the file ``conf/jmx-conf.properties`` in the mounted volume
+1. publish the JMX ports (8686 for Server Core, 8687 for Worker) when running the container (e.g. ``docker run -p 8686:8686 p 8687:8687 ...``)